 Since pre Irish Famine times, people have been emigrating to Newfoundland from Ireland.
 They were going for the fishing but often came from farming backgrounds.
 Of all the emigrants, the Irish were the largest consortium to move their lives to Newfoundland and many families came from counties Waterford, Wexford, West Meath and Carlow, a place that I call home.

 I am particularly curious to discover if the historical link with Newfoundland still exists though farming practices, methods or specific plants and if these were integrated into modern day food production.

 I know it won’t be like stepping back into history yet I am looking for connections, traditions or knowledge that may have been passed down through families, I think about the emigrants in boats, bringing with them what they could carry, making this same journey but going to start a new life on a different island.

 My initial reaction on arrival is that it really is a bit like ‘the other Ireland’.
 People (many), look, behave and speak like rural Irish folk and yet they also have that something else.
 Sure, the surroundings are different, yet I meet people like Joe Butler, the taxi driver, who could have come over on the plane with me from Carlow.
 It’s an odd city, because it feels like a town.
 They celebrate St. Patrick’s Day for a week here: I think they are more Irish than the Irish themselves.

-The older heritage part of the town, full of multi coloured, wooden siding houses running up and down the steep hills on which this place is built.
+The older heritage part of the town is full of multi coloured, wooden siding houses run up and down the steep hills on which this place is built.
 Beyond these pretty homes lies the more modern element of St. John’s.
-It is functional, it is bulky and it is in stark contrast to the remaining historical buildings and, hugging the inlet harbour are very large cargo ships in colours echoing the heritage houses, are docked they do not let you forget that this is a working town.
+It is functional, it is bulky and it is in stark contrast to the remaining historical buildings.
+Hugging the inlet harbour are very large cargo ships that, in colours echo the heritage houses.
+They are at the dock and they do not let you forget that this is a working town.